SOM-Research/DataDoc-Analyzer/README.md

 ### Web UI

-To use this tool you need to provide your own API key form OpenAI.
+To use this tool you need to provide your own API key form OpenAI (Not needed during the review process).

 Once set, you can upload your PDF from one of the scientific journals suited for this tool[^1].
 Keep in mind that we analyze "data papers."
 Other journal publications, such as "meta-analysis" or full papers, may work adequately.